softlayer/githubio_source/content/article/deprecated.md

 author: "sldn"
 ---

 As of the publication of this article, [SLDN](https://sldn.softlayer.com) will now highlight areas of the API that are deprecated in red.
-These features stil exist, but will usually not actually do anything, and will be removed in a future version of the API.
+These features still exist, but will usually not actually do anything, and will be removed in a future version of the API.

 Deprecated features will usually still return the same type of data, but with a placeholder values instead of valid data.
 For example a property that returned an array of objects might now just return an empty array (`[]`), or a boolean might just return `false` at all times now.